PatD123/Crop-Lane-Detect/README.md

 - **ONLY** agri_warp.py and live_agri_warp.py work for agricultural rows of crops

 https://github.com/PatD123/lane_detec/assets/76749942/dda1d859-2e88-408e-854d-e4534c311b26
+(The above however does not include DBSCAN.
+If you download the current output_video.mp4, that includes the DBSCAN clustering algorithm)
 # How to use?
 1. Make python virtual env and activate venv.
 2. Install requirements.